• Skip to primary navigation

 Developing your site in a safe environment means there can be no inconveniences.
 WordPress websites are particularly vulnerable to attack on a remote server – more so when you’re rebuilding or repairing parts of it live.

-WAMP acts kind of like a shipyard and a pit stop.
+WAMP acts kind of like a shipyard or pit stop. 🔧

 Build out your site and launch when ready.
 Clone a copy of your live site and examine it.
 Share a project with a team of developers.
-There’s so much you can do and it costs nothing.
+There’s so much you can do and it costs nothing because WAMP is free. 🏅

 Why I Like WAMP